TheMonk2121/ai-dev-tasks/400_project-overview.md

 ### 4️⃣ Execute Tasks with AI-Optimized Processing

-To ensure methodical progress and allow for verification, we'll use `003_process-task-list.md` (optional).
-This system is designed for AI agents using the v0.3.1 Ultra-Minimal Router architecture (Mistral 7B Instruct + Yi-Coder-9B-Chat-Q6_K) with strategic human oversight.
+To ensure methodical progress and allow for verification, we'll use `003_process-task-list.md` (the execution engine).
+This system is designed for AI agents using the v0.3.1 Ultra-Minimal Router architecture (Cursor Native AI + Specialized Agents) with strategic human oversight.

 1. Create or ensure you have the `003_process-task-list.md` file accessible.
 2. In your AI tool, tell the AI to start with the first task:

     ```text
-    Please start on task T-1 and use @003_process-task-list.md (optional)
+    Please start on task T-1 and use @003_process-task-list.md (the execution engine)
     ```
     *(Important: You only need to reference `@003_process-task-list.md` for the *first* task.
 The instructions within it guide the AI for subsequent tasks.)*